Meghan says British royals worried about her son's dark skin | Entertainment

 "They didn't want him to be a prince or princess, not knowing what the gender would be, which would be different from protocol, and that he wasn't going to receive security," Meghan said in an interview with Oprah Winfrey aired on CBS late on Sunday.
 "In those months when I was pregnant, all around this same time, so we have in tandem the conversation of, 'you won't be given security, not gonna be given a title' and also concerns and conversations about how dark his skin might be when he's born."

 She declined to say who had aired such concerns.
-Asked if she was silent or had been silenced, she replied: "The latter".
-The highly anticipated interview comes amid an acrimonious row between Meghan and Harry on one side and the British monarchy on the other.
+Asked if she was silent or had been silenced, she replied: "The latter."
+The highly anticipated interview is set to intensify an already acrimonious row between Meghan and Harry on one side and the British monarchy on the other.

+The couple have stepped down from their royal duties and are starting a new life in the United States.
+Harry said he left because of a lack of understanding and because he was worried about history repeating itself - a reference to the 1997 death of his mother Diana.

+He said he had not blindsided his grandmother, the queen, as he had too much respect for her, although his father, Prince Charles, had stopped taking his calls.
+"I had three conversations with my grandmother, and two conversations with my father before he stopped taking my calls.
+And then he said, can you put this all in writing?"
+Harry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)